metaperl/binary-martingale/hacked.md

     money1

 That's right.
-Once someone had my IP, all they had to do was guess a username of "Administrator" and "money1" as a password and they had access to $27,000 in funds.
-No, I don't enjoy looking like an idiot in public, but if it will snap even one person out of the delusion that there are not thiefs on the prowl and that you are running your own bank and need to be super-anal about security, then it's what needs to be done.
+Once someone had my IP, all they had to do was guess a username of "Administrator" and a password of "money1" and they had access to $30,000 in funds.
+No, I don't enjoy looking like an idiot in public, but if it will snap even one person out of the delusion that this is all fun-and-games, then I have done my job.

 # Reflections